PDF (download & print)

 7. This box provides a preview of the new Text Style showing the settings you have specified.

-For more information on our default Text Styles, see our Text Styles documentation page.
+For more information on our default Text Styles, see our Text Styles documentation.

 Placing Text in Your Drawing